3 Ways to help students in special education

 TTRS is self-paced so no child feels left behind and includes plenty of built-in feedback to encourage and motivate.
 The curriculum is modular in design; learning takes place gradually and in bite-size steps.
 Students focus on accuracy before speed, which is particularly important when language disabilities or motor skills difficulties are present.

 Many learners report increased confidence and self-esteem as a result of regular use.
+Explore our website or get in touch with our team to learn more about the program!

 For teachers